Asor-Development/Appian/Notes/Automation/RPA/RPA.md

-# RPA
+## RPA Architecture
 - organizations can used Appian RPA to automate the work of their employees, freeing them to do more interesting, cognitive work

-## RPA Architecture
+---
 ### Appian RPA Components
 - **In Appian Cloud**
     - **Connected Systems and Integrations** allow an Appian process to trigger and execute robotic tasks